citizenweb3/manuscripts/content/cyber-bostrom-cyberlinks.md

 [![Screenshot-547.png](https://i.postimg.cc/3xmhJNYg/Screenshot-547.png)](https://postimg.cc/9DmKLW4M)

-To get our result for this request, we can attach an image, text, or a hash:
+To get our result for this request, we can attach an image, text, or a hash - this is the creation of the cyberlink:

 [![Screenshot-548.png](https://i.postimg.cc/wBqPNcSQ/Screenshot-548.png)](https://postimg.cc/v4K3F984)